Yaeyama Islands: Culture

 The Yonaguni language is the indigenous language of the island of Yonaguni.
 The Yaeyama language is the indigenous language of the rest of the islands.
 Japanese is now the native language of most of the population.

 The Yaeyama Islands are home to the production of traditional Okinawan textiles.

-Mushaama Festival

-14 July: Mushaama Festival.
-On Hateruma Island, this harvest festival is celebrated during Obon.
-It features a parade of the local fertility god Miruku and his children (the local children), shishi ("lion") dances, and staff dances.
+The Mushaama Festival on Hateruma Island is a harvest festival is celebrated during Obon.
+It features a parade with the local fertility god Miruku and his children (the local children), shishi (lion) dances, and staff dances.